 Creating The Bonus Journal

-The main difference between this piece and the two previous paintings is the tissue paper printing process.
-I have included all of the previous videos from Project One and Two.
+The main difference between this piece and the previous painting is the tissue paper printing process.
+I have included all of the previous videos from Project One.
 Some of the information in them will reference the paintings from those two previous projects.
 The Steps will be the same for this Journal Project.

 Step One...
 Gather all of your Supplies.